Ramallah: Culture

 Ramallah is generally considered the most affluent and cultural, as well as the most liberal, of all Palestinian cities, and is home to a number of popular Palestinian activists, poets, artists, and musicians.
-It boasts a lively nightlife, with many restaurants including the Stars and Bucks Cafe, a branch of the Tche Tche Cafe and the Orjuwan Lounge, described in 2010 as two among the "dozens of fancy restaurants, bars and discotheques that have cropped up in Ramallah in the last three years".

-One hallmark of Ramallah is Rukab's Ice Cream, which is based on the resin of chewing gum and thus has a distinctive taste.
-Another is the First Ramallah Group, a boy- and girl-scout club that also holds a number of traditional dance (Dabka) performances and is also home to men's and women's basketball teams that compete regionally.
-International music and dance troupes occasionally make a stop in Ramallah, and the renowned Argentinian-Israeli pianist Daniel Barenboim performs there often.
-The Khalil Sakakini Cultural Center, founded in 1996, is a popular venue for such events.
-The Al-Kasaba Theatre is a venue for plays and movies.
-In 2004, the state-of-the art Ramallah Cultural Palace opened in the city.
+In 2004 the Ramallah Cultural Palace opened in the city.
 The only cultural center of its kind in the Palestinian-governed areas, it houses a 736-seat auditorium, as well as conference rooms, exhibit halls, and movie-screening rooms.
 It was a joint venture of the Palestinian Authority, the United Nations Development Programme (UNDP), and the Japanese government.
 Ramallah hosted its first annual international film festival in 2004.